TheSlackOne/mono-to-micro/README.md

 - User Tracker: This module is in charge of keep and track user information, like location, usage, etc. Candidate tech stack: Python, Node.js.
 - Event Queue: A queue to hold the processes events waiting to be consumed by HubSpot.
 Candidate tech stack: SQS or other cloud provided.
 - Pub/Sub: Pub/sub system to for updating information.
 Candidate tech stack: Kafka, Amazon MQ, or other cloud based service.
+- Backoffice: This module allows fine-tunning for the Event Processor.
+May olso be extendible to others.
+Candidate tech stack: Node.js, Typescript, React.

 # Further considerations